FranciscoRMansilha/FranciscoRMansilha/readme.md

 - **[Analysing EV Batteries with AI: Francisco Ribeiro Mansilha on his work placement at INNER](https://datascience-ai.buas.nl/students-francisco-ribeiro-mansilha-and-lea-banovac-use-ai-detect-brain-tumors))** - A short article in which I talk about my experience as an internat INNER.
 The biggest challenges I faced, my expectations, what I learned and more.

+- **[Automated Landmark-Based Root Inoculation in Arabidopsis Using Computer Vision and Robotics](https://www.biorxiv.org/content/10.64898/2026.03.27.714898v1.abstract)** - A scientific preprint of which I am a co-author, presenting a computer vision and robotics pipeline for automated, landmark-based root inoculation in *Arabidopsis thaliana*.

 <br />